XingxinHE/Hex/pages/Glossary.md

 - *integer*: a whole number, such as 42 and -99.

-- *interface*: a declaration or a set of declarations specifying how a piece of code (such as a function or a class) can be called.

 - *iteration*: the act of repeatedly executing a piece of code; see recursion.

 - *ISO*: International Organization for Standardization.
 The C++ language is an ISO standard, ISO/IEC 14882.
 More information at [iso.org](http://iso.org/).